ganeti/ganeti/doc/design-2.2.rst

 may accept unverified certificates.
 The generated certificate should only be valid for the time necessary to move the instance.

+For additional protection of the instance data, the two clusters can verify the certificates exchanged via the third party by signing them using HMAC with a key shared among the involved clusters.
+If the third party does not know this secret, it can't forge the certificates and redirect the data.
+Unless disabled by a new cluster parameter, verifying the HMAC must be mandatory.
+The HMAC will be prepended to the certificate and only covers the certificate (from ``-----BEGIN CERTIFICATE-----`` to ``-----END CERTIFICATE-----``).

 On the web, the destination cluster would be equivalent to an HTTPS server requiring verifiable client certificates.
 The browser would be equivalent to the source cluster and must verify the server's